We must invest in urban green spaces if young people are to live fun, healthy lives. And our canals have a key role to play

-These communities tend to fall into the ‘most deprived’ datazones, according to the Scottish Index of Multiple Deprivation.
+These communities tend to fall into the ‘most deprived’ datazones, according to the Scottish Index of Multiple Deprivation (click to read).
 As Andrew Fraser notes in his call, living in poverty can have a profound impact on children’s health and wellbeing, as well as affect the opportunities available to them.

 Our canals are perfectly positioned to make a huge difference in this regard, providing rare green corridors that are open to all throughout the year.
 Whether offering a pleasant walk to school along the towpath, providing contemplative spaces for healthy mental wellbeing, a traffic-free cycling zone, or a place to play, paddle and explore at the weekends, the Caledonian, Crinan, Forth & Clyde and Union canals are places to get active and be healthy.